About cluster networks

 Create an instance template, then create an instance.
 Make sure to:

-- Add attachments (8, 16, or 32) that correspond with your cluster subnets.
+- Add attachments corresponding to your cluster subnets.

 -

-- Limit the access to the instances that are connected to the cluster network.
+Limit access to only the instances that are connected to the cluster network.

-- Ensure that there is a tight security group for the VPC Virtual Network Interfaces (VNIs) on each instance that has access to the cluster network.
+Configure a strict security group for the VNIs on each instance with access to the cluster network.

-- Ensure that the subnets attached to your cluster network enabled instances have appropriate network ACLs.
+Make sure that the subnets attached to cluster network-enabled instances have appropriate network ACLs.